UN victory may push Syria's Assad into unwinnable war

 But that offer has already been rejected by the Syrian National Council (SNC) - the exiled dissident umbrella group which claims to speak for Syria's political opposition and has only a tenuous link to the rebel force of army defectors.

-The SNC and decentralized cells of fighters in Syria alike have demanded Assad surrender power as a precondition for any negotiations, a prospect analysts believe Russia itself would not raise with Assad.
+The SNC and decentralised cells of fighters in Syria alike have demanded Assad surrender power as a precondition for any negotiations, a prospect analysts believe Russia itself would not raise with Assad.

 "Russia understands what the Syrian regime is going through; it has an inherent inability to adjust quickly on the ground," said Ayham Kamel, analyst with Eurasia Group risk consultancy.